conduktor/conduktor-docs/src/pages/changelog/Console-1.33.0.md

   grantedTo: "another-appinstance-dev"
 ````

-#### Support of Aiven service accounts
+#### Support for Aiven service accounts

-We've added the support of Aiven service accounts in our API and CLI.
-See [service account resource definition](/platform/reference/resource-reference/kafka.md) for details.
+We've added the support for Aiven service accounts in our API and CLI.
+[Find out more about Kafka resources](/platform/reference/resource-reference/kafka.md).

-Here's an example granting read and write access to the `click.event-stream.avro` topic and its schema.
+Here's an example granting READ and WRITE access to the `click.event-stream.avro` topic and its schema.

 ````yaml
 ---